JohannesLipp/Transforming-XPath-to-OPC-UA/README.md

 | following      | following(client, connected, nodeList, offlineList)      |
 | preceding-sibling      | precedingSibling(client, connected, nodeList, offlineList) |
 | following-sibling      | followingSibling(client, connected, nodeList, offlineList)      |

+The **client** parameter references the server specified by the url.
+The parameter **connected** can be True or False and indicates whether the server or the server's export is used.
+The parameter **nodeList** contains a list of NodeIds on which the function is executed.
+The **offlineList** parameter contains the information of the server's export and is defined in line 292.
+The **rootnode** parameter contains the nodeId of the server's root node.

 ## Visualizations
 The visualizations folder contains the code to generate all the illustrations shown in chapter 5.
 Each file can be executed independently and already contains all the necessary information.